Medicines can make skin sun-sensitive

 - Exaggerated sunburn-like reactions.

-Drugs with photosensitizing ingredients can also worsen existing skin problems like psoriasis, according to the Skin Cancer Foundation.
+Drugs with photosensitizing ingredients can also worsen existing skin problems such as psoriasis, according to the Skin Cancer Foundation.
 Such drugs can even aggravate autoimmune diseases, such as lupus.

 From the inside out